Konvt/pgbar/docs/QuickStart.md

 In fact, all progress bar types are aliases of the template class `pgbar::BasicBar`; Similarly, all configuration type is `pgbar::config::BasicConfig` alias.

-By [this article](https://zhuanlan.zhihu.com/p/106672814), the progress bar follow a Mixin pattern combination inherited from `pgbar::__detail::asset` the different template base class; All template classes in `pgbar::__detail::asset` are designed in CRTP mode, so a whole bunch of methods for configuring data can be called through the `config()` method chain for final use.
+By [this article](https://zhuanlan.zhihu.com/p/106672814), the progress bar follow a Mixin pattern combination inherited from `pgbar::__details::assets` the different template base class; All template classes in `pgbar::__details::assets` are designed in CRTP mode, so a whole bunch of methods for configuring data can be called through the `config()` method chain for final use.

-The Mixin pattern here owes much to a compile-time topological sorting algorithm called `pgbar::__detail::trait::TopoSort`.
+The Mixin pattern here owes much to a compile-time topological sorting algorithm called `pgbar::__details::traits::TopoSort`.

 This topological sorting algorithm is similar to the C3 linearization algorithm in Python, but unlike it: The purpose of C3 linearization algorithm is to find the most suitable class method in the class inheritance structure, while the topological sorting algorithm here linearizes the entire inheritance structure directly, linearizing a complex multi-inheritance structure into an inheritance chain at compile time.